-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the compliance of Mississippi Home Corporation (the Corporation) with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Corporation's major federal program for the year ended June 30, 2018.
-The Corporation's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Mississippi Home Corporation (the Corporation) with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Corporation's major federal programs for the year ended June 30, 2019.
+The Corporation's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.